 - Stock and inventory

-- Other structures inside the building premises, such as fences, signs, satellite dishes, and landscaping
+- Other structures inside the business premises, such as fences, signs, satellite dishes, and landscaping

-Some policies like Fire and Allied Perils Insurance also cover the personal effects of directors, officers, and visitors up to a certain limit.
+Some policies like Fire Insurance also cover the personal effects of directors, officers, and visitors up to a certain limit.

-Commercial Property Insurance policies can carry hefty premiums depending on a number of factors like location, susceptibility to risk, value of property, etc. However, given the recent rise in the occurrence of misfortunes like floods, cyclones, terrorist attacks, riots, etc. that have upended some businesses, there is a critical need for it.
+Commercial Property Insurance policies can carry hefty premiums depending on a number of factors like location, susceptibility to risk, value of property, and nature of business.
+Let’s look at some of these below:

-- Reinstatement or replacement value of the property being insured- This is one of the most primary factors considered while calculating the sum insured and the premium for a Property Insurance policy.
-This cost represents the value of the commercial property at the time of policy commencement.
-Some policies also raise the sum raised periodically to account for inflation
+- Reinstatement or replacement value of the property being insured- This is one of the most primary factors considered while calculating the Sum Insured and the premium for a Property Insurance policy.
+Reinstatement or Replacement cost represents the value of the commercial property at the time of policy commencement.
+Some policies also raise the sum raised periodically to account for inflation in this cost

-- Security protection- The kind of security measures established at your building, such as sprinkler systems, fire alarms, fire extinguishers, adequate locking systems, etc. will also be considered.
-If your building is not adequately protected against major property damage due to perils like fire, theft, etc., then the premium you'll have to pay will also be higher on account of the high risk
+- Security measures- The kind of security measures established at your building, such as sprinkler systems, fire alarms, fire extinguishers, lock systems, etc. will also be considered.
+If your building does not have adequate safety precautions to help prevent the spread of a fire, the occurrence of a theft, or any other disaster, then the premium you'll have to pay will turn out to be higher on account of the high risk

-- Location- If your business is located in hilly areas or regions prone to natural disasters like floods, earthquakes, cyclones, lightning, or civil unrest like riots and terrorist attacks, etc, your premium will be valued higher.
-On the other hand, businesses located within city limits where the likelihood of such risks is lower, will have to pay lower premiums for the same coverage
+- Location- If your business is located in regions prone to the occurrence of risks like riots, floods, earthquakes, cyclones, or theft, your premium will likely go up.
+On the other hand, businesses located in safer areas where the likelihood of such risks is lower, will have to pay lower premiums for the same coverage